brunokoga/Montevideo/advancedRaceGuide_dir/uncommonRaces/vishkanyas.md

 **Sensual** : You are trained in drawing attention to yourself.
 You gain a +2 bonus on any one [Perform](skill_dir/perform#_perform) skill.
 This racial trait replaces keen senses.

-**Subtle Appearance** : You have normal (humanlike eyes, and your beauty is more conventional.
-You gain a +4 bonus on [Disguise](skill_dir/disguise#_disguise checks to look fully human.
+**Subtle Appearance** : You have normal (humanlike) eyes, and your beauty is more conventional.
+You gain a +4 bonus on [Disguise](skills/disguise#_disguise) checks to look fully human.
 This racial trait replaces low-light vision.

 # Favored Class Options